 -

-Federal Aviation Administration RequirementsContact Federal Aviation Administration (FAA) local Flight Standards District Office (FSDO) or visit the FAA website for information about becoming a pilot.
-It is strongly recommended you secure your FAA requirements before you begin obtaining your State of Michigan Pesticide Business Application License and your pesticide certification credentials.
-Some of the FAA waivers have lengthy processing times.
+Federal Aviation Administration (FAA) RequirementsContact your local FAA Flight Standards District Office (FSDO), or visit the FAA website.
+It is strongly recommended to secure your FAA requirements before MDARD’s requirements as some of the FAA waivers have lengthy processing times.

 -